What Do Dogs Dream About?

 Adventures they’d like to be on

-Your dog has definitely chased a squirrel or two in their dreams – even if your buddy prefers spending time indoors!
+Your dog has definitely chased a squirrel or two in their dreams.
 So their dreams might be full of the thrill of the chase or other exciting adventures.
 You’ll see this in the way they twitch and mimic running while fast asleep.

 Besides dreams, your dog’s sleeping position says a lot about how they relate to you and their environment.
 For example, did you know that when a dog sleeps on their side, it shows they’re comfortable in their environment and trust you?